Cloud-CV/IDE/README.md

 Setting up Fabrik on your local machine is very easy.
 You can setup Fabrik using two methods:

 ### Using Docker

+# Docker Installation
 If you haven't installed Docker already: </br>

-[Use this link](https://docs.docker.com/docker-for-windows/install/) if you are using Windows. </br>
-[Use this link](https://docs.docker.com/docker-for-mac/install/) if you are using a Mac.
+To install Docker for Windows [click here](https://docs.docker.com/docker-for-windows/install/).

+To install Docker for Mac [click here](https://docs.docker.com/docker-for-mac/install/).

+# Fabrik Installation
 1. Get the source code on to your machine via git.

     ```